sbergercnmc/duonovo/README.md

 If specific variants of interest are not provided, then *duoNovo* tests all variants heterozygous in the proband and absent in the parent that pass QC.

-Optionally, the output is written into a vcf file.

 Below is a description of each argument that `duoNovo()` accepts: